-The HRCC is made up of four independent directors, all of whom are seasoned professionals knowledgeable in executive compensation through their business experience in a senior executive role and/or working with other boards.
+The HRCC is made up of four independent directors, all of whom are seasoned professionals knowledgeable in executive compensation through their business experience in one or more senior executive roles and/or working with other boards.
 None of the directors is an active chief executive officer of a publicly-traded organization and none of them is or has been an officer or employee of Economical or any of its subsidiaries.

-For more information about the HRCC refer to Appendix "A" - Statement of Corporate Governance Practices under "Human Resources and Compensation Committee" on page 36.
+For more information about the HRCC refer to Appendix "A" - Statement of Corporate Governance Practices under "Human Resources and Compensation Committee" on page 39.